-Usually, the school district must get your permission in writing if it wants to share education records that identify your child with someone other than you.
+Usually, the educational agency must get your permission in writing if it wants to share education records that identify your child with someone other than you.
 However, there are some instances when your permission is not required.
-To find out more about when a district does not have to get your written permission to share records, see FERPA general guidance for parents on the U.S. Department of Education's website at www.ed.gov.
+To find out more about when an educational agency does not have to get your written permission to share records, see FERPA general guidance for parents on the U.S. Department of Education's website at www.ed.gov.